Domain Generalization for Medical Image Analysis: A Review: Background

 \subsubsection{Settings for Source Domain}

 DG typically focuses on two settings regarding the number of source domains: \emph{multi-source DG} and \emph{single-source DG}~\cite{zhou2022domain}.
 The multi-source setting assumes multiple distinct but relevant domains are available (\ie, $M > 1$).
 By leveraging the data from these domains, representations invariant to disparate marginal distributions are learned.
 This is usually accomplished by minimizing the domain discrepancy among the source domains during the training process.
 The single-source setting assumes training data is homogeneous (\ie, $M = 1$).
 Therefore, this setting does not require domain labels during training.
 Single-source DG tends to be more challenging than multi-source DG as it may not capture the full diversity of data distributions that exist across different domains.
+Refer to Section~\ref{sec:source-limted-DG} for some extreme settings for domain generalization (such as, open-set DG, source-free DG, and unsupervised DG).